Professor Clare Anderson - Director

 Kellie works with academic stakeholders across the university to pioneer and manage a diverse portfolio of research activities, commissioned and/or supported by the Institute.
 In her work as a research associate on several multi and interdisciplinary projects funded by the ERC, ESRC and BA, Kellie continues to work closely with external partners, including NGOs and government organisations.
 She also has experience of developing, delivering, and supporting various knowledge exchange and impact activities.

 Charlotte Rose King - Business Manager

-As Business Manager, Charlotte provides support to the institute such as; capturing and reporting on impact, sustaining dialogue between internal and external stakeholders, helping to develop and implement strategic intended outcomes and outputs, and monitoring the overarching budget.
+As Business Manager, Charlotte provides support to the institute such as; building and nurturing partnerships, project development, reporting, and monitoring the overarching budget.
 Charlotte has recently completed her MA in the School of Media, Communications and Sociology; exploring the intersection between HIV and social narratives in Majority World contexts.

 Priyanka Ferreira - Administrative Assistant (Tuesdays)